-2. Plot the frequency response of all 10 of your filters on a single graph (using hold on) and include this in your lab write-up.
+- plot(f_axis, abs(H1)); % frequency response - 2.
+Plot the frequency response of all 10 of your filters on a single graph (using "hold on") and include this in your lab write-up.
 Keep the vertical axis in absolute units (not dB), as shown in the code above.
-Do they look correct?

-3. IMPORTANT: Save your MATLAB code so you can quickly generate the a and b coefficients for all 10 filters for 390 next semester!
+Do they look correct? - 3.
+IMPORTANT: Save your Matlab code so you can quickly generate the a and b coefficients for all 10 filters for 390 next semester!

-4. Load the provided sample data (lab5_data_sets.mat) into MATLAB, which includes 10 sample signals.
-Play around with filtering each of these 10 sample signals through each of your 10 filters (again using the MATLAB filter command).
-For each sample signal, say x[n], calculate the total energy where $y_i[n]$ is the output of the ith filter when x[n] is the input.
-Create a bar graph showing these 10 energies for each of the 10 sample signals.
+4. Load the provided sample data into Matlab, which includes 10 sample signals.
+Play around with filtering each of these 10 sample signals through each of your 10 filters (again using the Matlab "filter" command).
+For each sample signal, calculate the total energy (the sum of the absolute values squared for each signal) for each of the 10 filtered signals, and create a bar graph showing these energies.
 Include this bar graph for two of the sample signals in your lab notebook, one of the easy ones and one of the hard ones.
 Can you identify a player hit in the sample data?
 If so, what player in each case?